johan-bjareholt/reddit-client-gtk/README.md

 #### Special thanks to

-- The RedditGtkClient Project for
+- The Fractal Project for
     - their nicely written code to have as a reference
     - their chat icon which I reused